 Wapping Wharf is a cool area to wander around, with shops, cafes and restaurants in shipping containers.
 If you fancy a picnic lunch, check out Better Food for gluten free supplies.
 There are a few gluten free friendly restaurants and cafes (some offering takeaway) to try too:

 - Cargo Cantina – for amazing tacos and margaritas, this little restaurant at Wapping Wharf has loads of gluten free options and can cater for coeliacs.
 I grabbed some delicious tacos to takeaway and enjoyed them sitting next to the water on the wharf, dreamy!
+A couple of coeliac friends have since told me their dining in experience was excellent too.

 - Gopal’s Cury Shack – I’ve not try this spot yet, but they apparently have some good gluten free options.